luciangreentree/php-sql-data-access-api/README.md

 - a far more logical organization of operations implemented by PDO
 - resultset parsers

-This API is <i>conceptual</i> part of SQL Suites, an integrated solution designed to cover all aspects of communication with SQL servers.
+This API, even though totally decoupled, is <i>conceptual</i> part of SQL Suites, an integrated solution designed to cover all aspects of communication with SQL servers.
 To see the full documentation, please visit to SQL suites docs :

 https://docs.google.com/document/d/1U5PtPyub4t273gB9gXoZTX7TQasjP6lj93kMcClovS4/edit#